-Valid during the duration of the study (at least two years is recommended).
+It must be valid during the duration of the study (at least two years is recommended)

 Letter(s) of approval from the local ethics committee at the site(s) where the sponsor plans to conduct the trial.
 The letter must specifically indicate approval of the following documents (including the document date and version number),

 Informed consent form